Design map-based visualizations

 Or option

-11. Set the field to Blood Level Test Year and accept the default is equal to operator.
+8. Set the field to Blood Level Test Year and accept the default is equal to operator.

-12. Click the value drop-down lists and click 2019.
+9. Click the value drop-down list and choose 2019.

-The Select by Attributes tool is ready to select features with values of 2020 or 2019 in the Blood Level Test Year field.
+The Select By Attributes tool is ready to select features with values of 2020 or 2019 in the Blood Level Test Year field.

-The High_Blood_Level_Results features recorded for 2020 or for 2019 are selected.
-Now you can run the Summarize Within tool on them to get the counts by ZIP Code of the selected features.
+Next, you'll run the Summarize Within tool to get the counts by ZIP Code of the selected features.

-15. Search for and open the Summarize Within tool.
+12. Search for and open the Summarize Within tool.

-16. For Input Polygons, choose Sacramento_Zip_Codes.
+13. For Input Polygons, choose Sacramento_Zip_Codes.

-17. For the Input Summary Features, choose High_Blood_Level_Results.
+14. For Input Summary Features, choose High_Blood_Level_Results.

 Summarize Within tool for 2019 and 2020 cases

-20. Click Run.
+16. Click Run.

 The new HBLL_by_zip_2019_2020 layer is added to the Contents pane.

-21. In the Contents pane, right-click the HBLL_by_zip_2019_2020 layer and click Attribute Table.
+17. In the Contents pane, right-click the HBLL_by_zip_2019_2020 layer and choose Attribute Table.

-Sort Ascending
+Sort Ascending option

 The sorted column shows that there are no ZIP Code polygons in this layer that have fewer than five cases.